Roberto Fiore

-Roberto Fiore (born 15 April 1959) is an Italian far-right politician and convicted criminal who has been the leader of the party, Forza Nuova, since its foundation in 1997, as well as president of the Alliance for Peace and Freedom since 2015.
+Roberto Fiore (born 15 April 1959) is an Italian neo-fascist politician who has been the leader of the party, Forza Nuova, since its foundation in 1997, as well as president of the Alliance for Peace and Freedom since 2015.
 He briefly served as a Member of the European Parliament (MEP) for Central Italy from 2008 until 2009.

-Fiore was convicted in Italy for subversion and armed gang activity and for his links to the right-wing terrorist organization "Terza posizione" (Third position).
+Fiore was convicted in Italy for subversion and armed gang activity and for his links to the right-wing militant organization Terza Posizione ("Third Position").
 He self-identifies as a neo-fascist.

 In the United Kingdom

 After the police found a large quantity of explosives and weapons in a local office of the political organization Terza Posizione in the 1980s, Roberto Fiore migrated to the United Kingdom in order to avoid arrest.

 During his London period, he was close to the leader of the British National Party Nick Griffin and to the terrorist and singer-songwriter Massimo Morsello.

-In 1985 he was convicted in absentia of armed gang and subversive association, but the British government prohibited his extradition.
+In 1985, he was convicted in absentia of armed gang and subversive association, but the British government prohibited his extradition.

 The anti-fascist magazine Searchlight claimed that Fiore was working for the Secret Intelligence Service.
 The allegation that he worked for MI6 was also made in para 2.12.11 of the Report drawn up on behalf of the European Parliament's Committee of Inquiry into Racism and Xenophobia, 1991 (The Ford Report).